 With larger claims, the next stage would be for the appointed surveyor to put the building works out to tender.
 With medium-sized to smaller claims, insurers will regularly ask the policyholder to take on this responsibility.

-Generally, a couple of building contractors would be invited to submit an estimate for the cost of repair work.
+Generally, you would need a couple of building contractors to submit an estimate for the costs of repair work.
 A company recommended by your insurer may only be working to rates set by your insurer.
 These insurance rates may not cover the repair costs to its pre-loss standard.

-If you have been asked to find your own contractors, any company you contact must be capable of carrying out the restoration.
+If you’ve been asked to find your own contractors, any company you contact must be capable of carrying out works.
 Repairing a property that has suffered water or fire damage can run into complications.
 You will need someone of a more specialist nature.